-Whether you’re brewing an idea or have a concrete company idea, these are 10 must-follow steps if you’re looking to start a small business in Pennsylvania.
+Whether you’re brewing an idea or have a concrete company idea, these are 10 must-follow steps if you’re looking to start a small business in PA.

 Beginning a small business can be an inspiring yet overwhelming endeavor to take on.
 How do I start?
 What do I need to do?
 Will my business idea work?
 Will my product or service sell?
 All of those questions are valid when you are first starting.
 Luckily in the digital age, we live in, the information you need to answer any of your doubts can be found at your fingertips.

-In this article, we will discuss ten steps to start a small business in Pennsylvania, with links to some helpful articles and information that could assist in making your idea a reality.
+In this article, we will discuss ten steps to start a small business in PA, with links to some helpful articles and information that could assist in making your idea a reality.

 1. Do Your Research